 Hi!
 I'm Emma.

-I recently finished my PhD in Biology at MIT and I’m currently looking for my next role.
-I grew up in Toronto, Canada and after a brief stint in Switzerland relocated to Cambridge, MA, where I’ve been since 2011 doing science and some other stuff.
+I grew up in Toronto, Canada and after a brief stint in Switzerland relocated to Cambridge, MA, where I lived from 2011-2025 doing science and some other stuff.
+Now I live in San Francisco, CA, where I’m the VP of Science at Terraferma, a biotech company that makes protein for fun stuff like vegan cat food.
 I love to read, write, talk, travel, and climb rocks.
 Welcome to my website!

-This project represents the latest chapter in my history with RNA, as I previously studied both extracellular vesicle RNA in the Church Lab and RNA enzymes in the origin of life in the Szostak Lab.
+This project represents the latest chapter in my history with RNA, as during my undergrad at Harvard, I previously studied both extracellular vesicle RNA in the Church Lab and RNA enzymes in the origin of life in the Szostak Lab.
 For more details about my love of RNA and science, check out this MIT Biology profile.

-When I’m not doing or talking about science, you’ll probably find me rock climbing, drinking coffee, playing dungeons and dragons, hanging out with my cats, or some combination of those activities.
+When I’m not doing or talking about science, you’ll probably find me rock climbing, watching anime, playing dungeons and dragons, hanging out with my cats, or some combination of those activities.

 “We act as though comfort and luxury were the chief requirements of life, when all that we need to make us happy is something to be enthusiastic about.”